2026 Workshops

-All workshops will last approximately two hours each, will take place at either the HCC Ybor Performing Arts Building or The Commodore, and will be capped at 16 students per workshop.
+All workshops will last approximately two hours each, will take place at either the HC Ybor Performing Arts Building or The Commodore, and will be capped at 16 students per workshop.
 On the low end, we’ll need a minimum of 6 people in order for a workshop to run.
 (Both of these numbers are flexible depending on instructor preference.)
-All workshops will cost $30 each until mid-July, at which point the prices will rise to $35 each.
-We gotta cover our costs here, people!
+All workshops will cost $30 each.

 10:00 am–12:00 pm